 Education and youth development

 Our corporate responsibility programme continues to develop with a committed focus on youth development.
-The Rathbones Financial Awareness programme is a significant element of our investment in young people, which involves our investment managers delivering presentations to 16-24 year olds in our offices and at schools around the country.
+The Rathbones Financial Awareness programme is a significant element of our investment in young people, which involves our investment managers delivering presentations for 16 to 54 year olds in our offices and at schools around the country.

 The programme equips those attending with the necessary information to take responsibility for their finances at a young age.
-The programme is free and in 2014 alone we reached over 2,000 young people in both independent and state schools.
+The programme is free and in the last six years we have reached over 10,000 young people in both independent and state schools.

 We are committed to supporting the communities in which we are based.
 Our regional offices get involved in their local communities and support charities and initiatives that they feel are important to the area.